In this post, we will talk about some exciting and powerful use cases of event-driven systems that can be solved using RabbitMQ and SNS - SQS combo.

 |

 RMQ open source message broker.
 It supports various protocols such as AMQP 0-9-1, STOMP, MQTT, and AMQP 1.0.
 It also comes with the support of web-based monitoring built-in.
-The most powerful is the dynamic message routing capability using topic
+The most powerful is the dynamic message routing capability using topic exchange.

 1